tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 Unlike C, Rust is fully aware of multithreading...
 [Using multiple threads to run code simultaneously](https://doc.rust-lang.org/1.30.0/book/second-edition/ch16-01-threads.html).

+When two threads read and write to the same Static Variable (like `TIME_BUF`), we will get inconsistent results (unless we do some locking).

+Thus we need to flag the code as `unsafe` to say...

+> Dear Rust Compiler: Thank you for warning us that Mutable Statics like `TIME_BUF` can be mutated by multiple threads and cause undefined behavior.
+We promise to take responsibility for any `unsafe` consequences.
+We hope you're happy now.

+_But is this code really `unsafe`?
+Will we have multiple threads running the same code concurrently?_

+Actually the code above will only be executed by a single thread...
+RIOT OS assures this on our PineTime Smart Watch.

+The Rust Compiler doesn't know anything about RIOT OS.
+That's why we need to flag the code as `unsafe` and tell the compiler that it's really OK.

+If there's a possibility that multiple threads will run the code, we will need to use the [Thread Synchronisation](https://riot-os.org/api/group__core__sync.html) functions provided by RIOT OS.

 # RIOT OS Bindings

 TODO